-- Hardware Requirement: User-supplied audio device (CD player, radio, etc.) when an external music source is assigned. - Volume Control - It is possible to change the volume of an internal and/or external audio source. - Each tenant can select a desired Music on Hold out of the available audio sources. (→ 1.17.3 Tenant Service)
+- Hardware Requirement: User-supplied audio device (CD player, radio, etc.) when an external music source is assigned. - Volume Control It is possible to shange the volume of an internal on - It is possible to change the volume of an internal and/or external music source. - Each tenant can select a music source to use for Music on Hold.
+The type of call determines which tenant's music source is used, as follows: